 Cybersecurity Trends and Risks to Look Out for in 2021

-Protecting your business and its promise is every leader's priority, along with ensuring the wellbeing of the people.
-The number of disruptions affecting businesses is rising, with cyber risks being the leading ones.
+Establishing proper cybersecurity policies and protecting your business and its promise is every leader's priority, along with ensuring the wellbeing of the people.
+The number of disruptions affecting businesses is rising, with cyber risks having an upward trend.

 The COVID-19 pandemic has had an enormous impact on how many organizations do business, with many people working from home and increased demand for video conferencing, cloud applications, and network resources.